-- The Corporation and the Senior Leadership Team take an active role in promoting - and embedding equality and diversity in all aspects of our work - Our Equality, Diversity and Inclusion Action Plan (Appendix 1) is regularly monitored and implemented - The impact of this Single Equality Strategy is assessed via our quality assurance systems (observations of teaching and learning, Self-Assessment Reports and feedback from our students, staff and partners) - Our successes and progress in meeting our commitments are celebrated in our Annual Report on equality and diversity. - Our Equality Impact Assessment process will continue to help us to ensure that all of our major decisions and actions are thoroughly considered before implementation - We address unequal experiences for all who share protected characteristics and are mindful of our actions in relation to socio economic factors - We recruit, train, develop and support students and staff fairly - We welcome different perspectives, skills and backgrounds - We monitor and review our work in order to be alerted to any unfairness and learn from complaints and grievances. - We encourage and support the development of innovative projects that promote equality of opportunity - Work with our communities to ensure that their needs are taken into account and to let them know what services are available and how they can access them;
+- The Corporation and the Senior Leadership Team take an active role in promoting and embedding equality and diversity in all aspects of our work. - Our Equality, Diversity and Inclusion Action Plan (Appendix 1) is regularly monitored and implemented. - The impact of this SES is assessed via our quality assurance systems (observations of teaching and learning, Self-assessment reports and feedback from our students, staff and partners). - Our successes and progress in meeting our commitments are celebrated in our Annual Report on equality and diversity. - Our Equality Impact Assessment process will continue to help us to ensure that all of our major decisions and actions are thoroughly considered before implementation. - We address unequal experiences for all who share protected characteristics and are mindful of our actions in relation to socio economic factors. - We recruit, train, develop and support students and staff fairly. - We welcome different perspectives, skills and backgrounds. - We monitor and review our work in order to be alerted to any unfairness and learn from complaints and grievances. - We encourage and support the development of innovative projects that promote equality of opportunity. - We work with our communities to ensure that their needs are taken into account and to let them know what services are available and how they can access them. - We foster a culture of learning and of sharing good practice. - We ensure efficient and fair delivery of services through a well trained workforce knowledgeable about equality and diversity issues. - We strengthen our work with partners in the public sector to promote equality and diversity and to develop and share good practice. - We strengthen strategic and individual plans to contain equality and diversity priorities for action. - We ensure all external partnerships and employer engagement provision complies with the legislation, including all the protected characteristics in accordance with the Equality Act 2010 and thereby close the equalities and achievement gap.

-- Foster a culture of learning and of sharing good practice - Ensure efficient and fair delivery of services through a well trained workforce knowledgeable about equality and diversity issues - Strengthen our work with partners in the public sector to promote equality and diversity and to develop and share good practice. - Strengthen strategic and individual plans to contain equality and diversity priorities for action; - Ensure all external partnerships and employer engagement provision complies with the legislation including all the protected characteristics in accordance with the Equality Act 2010 and thereby close the equalities and achievement gap. - To provide an accessible and inclusive physical environment and facilities which positively reflect the college's commitment to Equality and Diversity and to ensure that external contractors comply with the requirements of The Equality Act 2010.
+We provide an accessible and inclusive physical environment and facilities which positively reflect the College's commitment to equality and diversity, and to ensure that external contractors comply with the requirements of the Equality Act 2010.